NicoB-codes/HP-42S-programs/Gauss/README.md

 * For the cumulative probability function, type the value of the variable and press `[CPF]`.

-* For the inverse of cumulative probability function, type the value of the probability and press `[ICPF]`:
+* For the inverse of cumulative probability function, type the value of the probability and press `[ICPF]`.

+Example:

 `0.95` `[ICPF]`: